How I became a certified Sommelier and the people of my London years

 And I'm sure I'm forgetting a few more, let me think... like

-Jerome Strub, great guy, with a witty sense of humor, we always had fun during the service with him...
+Jerome Strub, great guy, with a witty sense of humor.
+We always had fun during the service with him...

 And a few more, I guess.....